Search

 Aromatics prepared to enhance chickpea cooking liquid

 Bring to a Simmer: Bring to a gentle boil, then reduce immediately to a simmer.
-Do not boil aggressively, as this can cause the chickpeas to burst or break down.
-Cover with a lid to maintain moisture and control evaporation.
-Chickpeas should gently bob in the water, not bounce.
+Avoid aggressive boiling, which can cause chickpeas to burst.
+Chickpeas should gently bob in the water—not bounce.

 Chickpeas boiling in a large pot with lid and foam being skimmed off and salt added